-1. Display the Discoverer Viewer connections page (for more information, see "How to display the Discoverer Viewer connections page".

-Click Create Connection to display the Create Connection: Connection Details page.
+- Display the Discoverer connections page (for more information, see "How to display the Discoverer Viewer connections page". - Click Create Connection to display the Create Connection: Connection Details page.

-- Choose the type of user you want to connect as: - to create a Discoverer connection, select OracleBI Discoverer from the Connect to drop down list - to create a Discoverer connection to access data in an Oracle Applications environment, select Oracle Applications from the Connect to drop down list - to create an OLAP connection, select OracleBI Discoverer for OLAP from the Connect to drop down list - Enter a connection name by which you want to identify the new connection in the Connection Name field.

-The connection name is displayed in the Connections column on the Connect to Discoverer Viewer page.

-(optional) Enter a description of the connection in the Connection Description field.

-For example, you might want to add the names of the workbooks that the connection will be used to access.

-- Select the language that you want to use from the Locale drop down list. - Specify the user name, password, and database details for the connection that you want to create.
+- Choose the type of user you want to connect as: - to create a relational connection, select Oracle BI Discoverer from the Connect to drop down list - to create a multidimensional connection, select Oracle BI Discoverer for OLAP from the Connect to drop down list - Note that Discoverer for OLAP is not certified for use against an Oracle11g Database. - to create a connection to access data in an Oracle Applications environment, select Oracle Applications from the Connect to drop down list - Enter a connection name by which you want to identify the new connection in the Connection Name field. - The connection name is displayed in the Connections column on the Connect to Oracle BI Discoverer page. - (optional) Enter a description of the connection in the Connection Description field. - For example, you might want to add the names of the workbooks that the connection is used to access. - Select the language you want to use from the Locale drop down list. - Specify the username, password, and database details for the connection you want to create.

-Hint: If you are not sure what user name, password, and database details to enter, contact the Discoverer manager.
+Hint: If you are not sure what username, password, and database details to enter, contact the Discoverer manager.